tintin10q/csai_ml_final_summary/ML_final_summary.md

 N is the number of training samples at a certain node. y is the true target value y^ is the predicted sample mean.

-As you can see just like with decision tree classification you again get these straight lines in the decision boundary.
+As you can see just like with decision tree classification, you again get these straight lines in the decision boundary.

 ## Complexity of the model
 The tree can get huge quickly.
 The complexity of a decision tree model is determined by the depth of the tree. **Increasing the depth** of the tree increases the number of decision boundaries and **may lead to overfitting**.
 For example all these places might have overfitting: